How Marianjoy Rehabilitation Hospital Creates a Healing Environment

-With construction underway to build a new Aquatic Therapy and Fitness Center, a Rain Garden will replace the existing retention pond.
-The Rain Garden, which will cover approximately 10,400 square feet, will naturally filter and slow rainwater runoff while removing pollutants and sediments, resulting in improved community water.
-Native perennials, trees, shrubs and ground cover will be used in the garden, and benches will be placed along the paver paths.
+The Aquatic Therapy and Fitness Center and Rain Garden cover approximately 10,400 square feet, and naturally filter and slow rainwater runoff while removing pollutants and sediments, resulting in improved community water.
+Native perennials, trees, shrubs and ground cover are used in the garden, and benches are included along the paver paths.

 To Plant a Garden is to Believe in Tomorrow

 For a change of pace, the Enabling Garden offers a small bridge and a variety of surfaces to give patients an opportunity to practice navigating in wheelchairs and walkers over varying textures and surfaces such as concrete, inclines, steps and pebbles.
 Unique planters accommodate individuals using wheelchairs so they may plant flowers and pull weeds, and a flower wall is positioned for patients who are regaining strength to practice reaching.
 It’s common for families to also participate in this type of horticultural therapy with their loved ones here.

 For patients recovering from stroke and other neurological conditions, the Sensory Garden integrates a serene environment that stimulates and engages with an individual’s sense of sight, smell, touch and sound.
 Patients are immersed with the calming fragrance of lavender, the soft touch of Lamb’s ear and other plants that have been chosen because of their sensory features.